 - Sufficient income from tenants

-- Additional features that make the property attractive, like whether it has long-term tenants
+- Additional features that make the property attractive, such as long-term tenants and multiple appraisal quotes

 Are There Advantages To Taking A HELOC On Investment Property?

-There are some advantages to consider before you write off HELOCs as being too expensive or difficult to obtain.
+Some advantages are worth considering before you write off HELOCs as too expensive or difficult to obtain.
 As an investor, you want to ensure that your assets are productive.
-And money tied up in a property’s equity in a rental property is unproductive.
+Money tied up in a property’s equity in a rental property is unproductive.

 And HELOCs only cost money if you spend the funds.
-You can always keep the HELOC on hand as a source of cash flow should an investment opportunity arise.
+You can always keep the HELOC on hand as a source of cash flow if an investment opportunity arises.

-And finally, the draw period for HELOCs usually lasts up to 10 years, so there’s no immediate rush to spend the cash.
-And you don’t have to begin repaying the line of credit until the draw period is up.
+And, finally, the draw period for HELOCs usually lasts up to 10 years, so there’s no immediate rush to spend the cash.
+And you don’t have to begin repaying the line of credit until the draw period ends.

 Are There Disadvantages Of Taking A HELOC On Investment Property?

 Taking out a HELOC on an investment property won’t be the right choice for everyone.
-Given the risk and expense involved, it’s worth taking the time to consider whether a HELOC is the right choice for you.
+Given the risk and expense involved, it’s worth taking the time to consider whether a HELOC is best for you.

 Risks Of Using Investment Property As Security For A Loan

 A HELOC on an investment property typically comes with variable interest rates, which can get expensive very quickly.
-You need to pay close attention to how much you’re paying back in interest.
+It’s wise to pay close attention to how much you’re paying back in interest.

 Are There Tax Benefits To Using A HELOC On A Rental Property?